KM-Zubair/tailored-gpt-finetune/using-JSON-file/README.md

 ## Overview

-This repository provides a complete workflow for fine-tuning OpenAI models with your custom dataset.
-The steps include data preparation, fine-tuning using OpenAI's API, and testing the fine-tuned model.

-### Key Highlights:
-- Create and preprocess datasets in JSONL format.
-- Fine-tune OpenAI models such as `curie` or `davinci`.
-- Test the model with a user-friendly script.
-- Manage and analyze fine-tuned models.
+This repository provides two approaches to fine-tuning OpenAI models:
+1. A **command-line workflow** with modular Python scripts.
+2. A **Flask-based web application** for an interactive and user-friendly experience.

 ---